-Fast Radio Bursts Could Be Evidence of Alien Technology Say Harvard Physicists
+Fast Radio Bursts Could Be Evidence Of Alien Technology, Say Harvard Physicists

 Fast Radio Bursts may be unexplained at the moment, but Harvard physicists are now proposing that these bursts could be the product of alien technology.
-Fast Radio Bursts are extremely powerful and generate the equivalent of 500 million suns in terms of the energy that is created by them.
-In 2016, astronomers detected 16 Fast Radio Bursts, and all of these were mysteriously coming from the same place outside the Milky Way.
+Fast Radio Bursts are extremely powerful and generate the equivalent of 500 million suns in terms of the energy that is created.
+In 2016, astronomers detected 16 Fast Radio Bursts, and all of these were mysteriously coming from the same place outside of the Milky Way.

-Theoretical Physicist Avi Loeb explained that so far scientists have not been able to discover any natural source for these Fast Radio Bursts, but suggests that if they are artificial, they are certainly worth exploring further.
+Theoretical Physicist Avi Loeb explained that so far, scientists have not been able to discover any natural source for these Fast Radio Bursts, but suggests that if they are artificial, they are certainly worth exploring further.

 “Fast Radio Bursts are exceedingly bright, given their short duration and origin at great distances, and we haven’t identified a possible natural source with any confidence.
 An artificial origin is worth contemplating and checking.”

 While mysterious, Fast Radio Bursts certainly aren’t uncommon.
 In fact, scientists believe that there are 2,000 of them occurring on any given day.
-The greatest challenge faced by scientists trying to investigate Fast Radio Bursts stems from the fact that they are so exceedingly fast, with bursts lasting for just 5 milliseconds.
+The greatest challenge faced by scientists trying to investigate Fast Radio Bursts stems from the fact that they are so exceedingly fast, with bursts lasting for just five milliseconds.

-Even though these Fast Radio Bursts are so random and short-lived, researchers lucked out in 2016 when they discovered 16 bursts which were all repeated and coming from the same place in space.
+Even though these Fast Radio Bursts are so random and short-lived, researchers lucked out in 2016 when they discovered 16 bursts, which were all repeated and coming from the same place in space.
 Then, early in January, researchers again detected six further Fast Radio Bursts which were coming from the exact same location.
-After much work, scientists were finally able to deduce that the bursts were three billion light years away from Earth and were coming from a faint dwarf galaxy, as Science Alert report.
+After much work, scientists were finally able to deduce that the bursts were 3 billion light years away from Earth and were coming from a faint dwarf galaxy, as Science Alert report.

 The Fast Radio Bursts which have been repeating since 2016 are officially known as FRB 121102, and while scientists have given these bursts a name, they are no closer to understanding what is causing them.
 The most popular theory at the moment is that they are sparked by “explosive” events occurring out in space, such as supermassive black holes that are spluttering out material or massive explosions from superluminous supernovae.

-Even though researchers have theories about what is causing these Fast Radio Bursts, it is important to remember that at this point it is all speculation.
+Even though researchers have theories about what is causing these Fast Radio Bursts, it is important to remember that, at this point, it is all speculation.
 With that speculation have come other theories, especially in light of FRB 121102, which has been repeating since 2016.

 Harvard theorists: How sailing aliens could have caused fast radio bursts – #AstroPhysics,#Universe,#RadioBursts… https://t.co/5ZlE3BvrMC